hashgraph/hedera-mirror-node/docs/operations.md

 ## State changes

-The mirror node service, if shutdown cleanly will log either `Stop file found, stopping` or `Shutting down` message
+The mirror node service, if shutdown cleanly will log `Shutting down.....` message